searchingforvindication/searchingforvindication.github.com/_posts/2014-05-13-Jack-Vissing-Testimony.md

 >The FACT is that Brother Branham saw a vision of 16 men falling to their deaths from the Municipal Bridge, and THEY DID.
 How do we know?
 For the same reason we know that there was a king David: Because the prophet said so; that is where our faith rests.

 If this is their position, then why was there any need to publish Mr. Vissing's testimony?
 It appears that their position on this topic has changed.
 Previously, having any evidence didn't matter.
-Now, they propogate this testimony as supporting evidence, but it's not a first hand account, and it doesn't agree with recorded history.
+Now, they propagate this testimony as supporting evidence, but it's not a first hand account, and it doesn't agree with recorded history.
 What's truly perplexing is by publishing this video, Voice of God Recordings is publicly supporting a version of the bridge vision that does not agree with Brother Branham's own words recorded on tape.

 >**Listen.
 May I say this right quick now?
 Even the visions that God gives here at the place, it's so misunderstood.
 That's the reason you hear me on the tapes say, "Say what the tapes say.
 Say what the visions say."** (63-0317M)